Railroad Retirement Handbook

 At the website select "Find a Medicare Publication".

-Medicare Advantage Plans are available in most areas of the country.
+Medicare Advantage Plans combine Medicare Part A and Part B coverage, and are available in most areas of the country.
 A beneficiary must have both Medicare Part A and Part B to join a Medicare Advantage Plan, and the individual must live in the plan's service area.
 Medicare Advantage Plan choices include regional preferred provider organizations (PPOs), health maintenance organizations (HMOs), private fee-for-service plans and others.
 A PPO is a plan under which a beneficiary uses doctors, hospitals, and providers belonging to a network; beneficiaries can use doctors, hospitals, and providers outside the network for an additional cost.
-Under a Medicare Advantage Plan, a beneficiary may pay lower copayments and receive extra benefits.
+Under a Medicare Advantage Plan, a beneficiary may pay lower copayments and/or Part B premiums, and receive extra benefits.
 Most plans include prescription drug coverage (Part D).
 Advantage Plans are managed by private insurance companies approved by Medicare.

 |Toll Free:||1-800-MEDICARE (1-800-633-4227)|